GildedPleb/hab-guide/docs/Introduction/who.md

 If you are not running a singular (or multiple, non-clustered), self-hosted bitcoin node(s), this guide may not be for you.
-You should do that first (again, [use the RaspiBolt guide, it's AWESOME](https://raspibolt.org)), get the lay of the land, and after some time, come back.
+You should do that first (again, [use the RaspiBolt guide](https://raspibolt.org)), get the lay of the land, and after some time, come back.

 It is far more important for Bitcoin and your own understanding in the space to run a simple and cheap full node first.
 Running a simple and cheap full node is